 What are the signs of lethargy?

-Lethargy describes inactivity, drowsiness, loss of interest in surroundings and activities your cat would usually enjoy (playing, spending time with you, following you around the house, chasing flies).
+Lethargy signs can be quite non-specific but may include inactivity, drowsiness, loss of interest in surroundings and activities your cat would usually enjoy (playing, spending time with you, following you around the house, chasing flies).
 It may or may not accompany other symptoms, depending on the cause.
-Some may include:

 How is lethargy in cats diagnosed?